Arthur Fadden: Post-war recovery

 Fadden transferred to the new seat of McPherson at the 1949 election, with the Coalition returning to power in a landslide victory.
 He was reappointed treasurer in the fourth Menzies ministry on 19 December 1949.
 He was credited with developing the Coalition's popular policy of abolishing petrol rationing, a legacy from the war.

 The Coalition won a massive victory in the 1949 election, and Fadden, who transferred to the newly created seat of the Division of McPherson on the Gold Coast, became treasurer in the second Menzies government.
 Although inflation was high in the early 1950s, forcing him to impose several "horror budgets" (such as in 1951, increasing overall taxation by 33% in response to a wool price boom), he generally presided over a booming economy, with times especially good for farmers.

+Fadden was the only non-Liberal Treasurer in a Liberal-led Coalition government.
+Since Fadden's retirement every Treasurer in a Coalition government has been a Liberal.

 Acting prime minister

 As deputy prime minister, Fadden often deputised for Menzies during his frequent overseas trips.
 He served as acting prime minister for a record total of 676 days, both before and after his own stint as prime minister.
 In July 1950, while Menzies was in the United States, Fadden announced that Australia would commit ground troops to the United Nations Command in Korea.
 The decision was made at the urging of external affairs minister Percy Spender and without prior consultation with Menzies.
 Fadden was also acting prime minister when Menzies was travelling during the Suez Crisis, during which he announced Australian support for U.S. secretary of state John Foster Dulles' Suez Canal Users' Association proposal.